Public Art Policy Updated

 The mandate of the Public Art Advisory Committee is to advise Council on the implementation of public art policies and projects for the Town of Gibsons.

-The Committee will incorporate best practices with the aim to:
+The Committee strives to incorporate best practices with the aim to:

 - Strengthen and enhance civic pride and the identity of the community;